 Program Insignia: Program insignia patch is to be worn on the left sleeve, directly below the shoulder on all uniform jackets or lab coats.
 Student clinical patches are part of the uniform and must be worn when the student is in the clinical area.
-They must be clearly visible, located just below shoulder.
-Clinical badges are obtained through bookstore.
+They must be clearly visible, located just below the shoulder.
 Students will be charged for replacement clinical badges.

-Hair: Student's hair must be clean, combed, and is not to touch the shoulders.
+Hair: Student's hair must be clean, combed, and not touch the shoulders.
 No extreme hairstyles or unnatural hair colors are permitted.
 Clinical facility and program faculty will make final decision regarding any concerns.
 All long hair must be in a holder.
 Hair should not fall on patients during the exams.

 Fingernails: Fingernails should be kept clean and trimmed so as not to cause injury to the patient.
-Length of nails should be no longer than 1⁄4 of an inch.
+Length of nails should be no longer than 1⁄2 of an inch.
 Clear nail polish may be worn.
 Polish must not be chipped or peeling.
 Artificial/fake nails or acrylic overlays are not permitted due to infection control and patient injury concerns.

 Personal Hygiene: Personal hygiene should be adequate so as not to be offensive.
 Perfumes or aftershave are not allowed.
 Routine hand washing is required.
+All body odors must be contained and not offensive to others.

 Jewelry: Only one small pair of unobtrusive earrings (posts), a wedding band, and a plain wristwatch may be worn.
 All alarm functions must be silenced.
-Pierced earrings will be small, unobtrusive posts--no multiple-pierced earrings, no dangling jewelry; only 1 will be allowed in each ear lobe.
-No nose rings, eyebrow rings, or tongue studs, etc., will be allowed.
+Pierced earrings will be small, unobtrusive postsno multiple-pierced earrings, no dangling jewelry; only 1 will be allowed in each ear lobe.
+No other piercings will be allowed.
 Plain rings may be worn.
 A plain wedding band rather than jeweled engagement ring is encouraged (but not required) as people often experience engagement rings getting caught on bed or other hardware while working.
 Additional body jewelry is not acceptable in the clinical setting.
-Ear gauges will need to be approved by the student's affiliating clinical facility.
+Ear gauges will need to be approved by the student's affiliated clinical facility.
 If it does not fit with that facilities dress code, it may be cause for denial to practice in the clinical setting.